Zackydout101/Zackydout101/README.md

 # Hello 👋

-I'm a student at the University of Ottawa and used to work Software Developer at SpyderForce AIO.
+I'm a student at the University of Ottawa and @Shopify.

 - 🔭 Previously worked at BlackBerry, Rogers, x2 startups.

 - 🌱 I'm currently working on a real-life **Rocket League project**, which will be available soon at a **Toys "R" Us** near you!

-- 🤝 I’m looking for **2024 internship opportunities**
+- 🤝 I’m looking for **2026 internship opportunities**

 - 👨‍💻 All of my projects are available are open source.